aldenso/tools/elasticsearch/README.md

 **Note**: tasks like opening or closing indices based on X days (older than X) are expecting to find an index name format like logstash-YYYY.MM.DD

-TODOS: Snapshots and related task like setting a repository, range for days in open/close indices.

 First you need to install elasticsearch.py

 ```bash